Skip to main content

 There are some quick points to be scored here since our projections that are used to serve in-memory data are using a common haskell list as a data structure.
 We should stream the data keeping the memory bounded as the first optimisation.

-It is also not necesary to output the whole history of messages by default and only do that if clients request to see the whole history.
+It is also not necessary to output the whole history of messages by default and only do that if clients request to see the whole history.
 Internally our ServerOutput type could be remapped to StateChanged since the two are almost identical.
 Any new information must be streamed to the clients automatically.

 Decision